ibm-cloud-docs/assistant/web-chat-basics.md

 The underlying skills understand customer messages that are written in any of the languages that are supported by the service.
 For more information, see [Supported languages](/docs/assistant?topic=assistant-language-support).
 The responses from your assistant are defined by you in the underlying skill and can be written in any language you want.

 Even if your skill includes responses in a language other than English, some of the phrases that are displayed in the web chat widget are added by the web chat itself and do not come from the underlying skill.
-These hard-coded phrases are specified in English unless you choose to apply a different language.
+These hardcoded phrases are specified in English unless you choose to apply a different language.

 There are language files that contain translations of each English-language phrase that is used by the web chat.
 You can instruct the web chat to use one of these other languages files by using the `instance.updateLanguagePack()` method.

 Likewise, the web chat applies an American English locale to content that is added by the web chat unless you specify something else.
-The locale setting impacts how values such as dates and times are formatted.
+The locale setting affects how values such as dates and times are formatted.

-To congifure the web chat for customers outside the US, follow these steps:
+To configure the web chat for customers outside the US, follow these steps:

 1. To apply the appropriate syntax to dates and times *and* to use a translation of the English-language phrases, set the locale.
 Use the `instance.updateLocale()` method.